Facilitate your Scientific Progress

 An excellent resource for managing one’s career and research group

 “Making the Right Moves,” published by The Burroughs Wellcome Fund and The Howard Hughes Medical Institute, covers negotiating one’s employment contract, the structure of academic institutions, staffing a research group, time and project management, etc. A must-read for postdoctoral fellows and young faculty.

 UVA research core facilities

 The School of Medicine supports several state-of-the-art core facilities for its investigators.
 A portion of the operating budget for each is obtained from the School of Medicine ; the remainder is generated by user fees.
-These facilities are overseen by Jay W. Fox, PhD (Associate Dean for Research Infrastructure) and the Office of Research Core Administration, and include:
+These facilities are overseen by Jay W. Fox, PhD (Associate Dean for Research Infrastructure); their descriptions and web sites are listed at the Office of Research Core Administration.

 Research animal facilities

 The Center for Comparative Medicine maintains AAALAC-accredited facilities to support research involving animals.
 Services include training, veterinary support, animal housing, embryonic cryopreservation (via the Gene Targeting and Transgenic Facility), etc. The Institutional Animal Care and Use Committee (IACUC) oversees all animal use, approves animal use protocols, inspects both laboratories and vivaria, and provides training in the use of animals in research.

 can run applications that need to be executed thousands of times, or jobs that are too large to run on your current computer system.
 Jobs on the XCG are distributed to processors throughout the Grid and are executed concurrently.
 The XCG has access to approximately 1700 cores and can run jobs compiled statically in C/C++, Fortran, or Matlab.
 It can also run small parallel jobs that use the MPI (Message passing Interface) libraries.